SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 She never came back.

 Father found her in the afternoon.
-The other women came running into camp ahead of him, crying, and then father appeared carrying her.
+The other women came running into camp ahead of him, crying, and then Father appeared carrying her.
 Her body was limp.
 Her head rolled against his shoulder in a way that frightened me.
-I tried to go to her but my aunt held me back.
+I tried to go to her, but my aunt held me back.

 "Soldiers," someone said.
 The word hissed through camp like wind through dry grass.

 They'd found the women gathering.
 The white men had shouted things in their language, words my mother didn't understand.
-When she couldn't answer, when she reached for her digging stick not knowing they thought it was a weapon, they shot her.
+When she couldn't answer, when she reached for her digging stick, not knowing they thought it was a weapon, they shot her.

 She'd been gathering food.
 That was all.

 I didn't cry at first.
-I thought she was sleeping, thought father would lay her down and she would wake up.
+I thought she was sleeping, thought Father would lay her down, and she would wake up.
 I kept waiting for her to move, to speak, to look at me with those eyes that had always been warm.

 But she didn't move.
 Didn't speak.
 Didn't look.